Store Fornestinden

-Store Fornestinden is a mountain in Tromsø Municipality in Troms og Finnmark county, Norway.
+Store Fornestinden is a mountain in Tromsø Municipality in Troms county, Norway.
 The highest peak of any mountain in the eastern part of the municipality.
 The 1477 m tall mountain lies about 40 km east of the city of Tromsø and about 11 km west of the village of Lyngseidet in the neighboring Lyngen Municipality.
 The mountain is on the southern shore of the Kjosen fjord, an arm of the large Ullsfjorden.

 The mountain consists of two peaks, the highest being Store Fornestinden at 1477 m.
 The second peak named Litle Fornestinden, is slightly more northerly with a height of 1050 m.
 The mountain is located in the Lyngen Alps, part of the Scandinavian Mountains.